-Customer profitability analysis is one of the finance manager’s responsibilities, looms large amongst others namely customer valuation.
-This is a type of segmentation based on some lifetime value, demographics, etc., and divides customers into two groups: deserving and undeserving.
+Customer profitability analysis is a key responsibility of finance managers and plays a major role alongside customer valuation.
+It is a type of segmentation based on metrics like lifetime value and demographics.
+This analysis divides customers into two groups:

-The objective of CPA is to facilitate differentiation of the customers in terms of the scale or level of profit that they generate.
-It gives valuable insights into how the customer interacts with the business and improves customer relationships.
-The analysis helps in considering profit per customer, customer segment and customer demographics among other factors.
+The objective of CPA is to differentiate customers based on the profit they generate.
+It provides valuable insights into customer interactions and improves relationships.
+This analysis considers factors like profit per customer, customer segment, and demographics.

 Definition of customer profitability analysis